AutoMOOSE: An Agentic AI for Autonomous Phase-Field Simulation: Discussion

-\paragraph{Extended physics coverage.} Spinodal decomposition (Cahn--Hilliard), ferroelectric switching, and solidification are registered as plugin stubs in the current release.
-Full activation requires only validated \texttt{generate\_input} and \texttt{parse\_results} implementations; the orchestration layer requires no modification.
+Spinodal decomposition (conserved Cahn--Hilliard) is fully implemented and validated end-to-end (Sections~\ref{sec:spinodal} and~\ref{sec:spinodal_results}), demonstrating that the plugin contract generalizes across non-conserved and conserved dynamics.
+Ferroelectric switching and solidification remain registered as plugin stubs in the current release; full activation requires only validated \texttt{generate\_input} and \texttt{parse\_results} implementations, with no modification to the orchestration layer.